mokunet

 Pull from Data Commons

-Verified statistical variables are pulled for Hawai'i at the finest resolution each federal source publishes.
+Official statistical variables are pulled for Hawaiʻi at the finest resolution each federal source publishes.

 2

-County figures are mapped through the spatial backbone to the moku districts that fall within each county.
+County figures are placed on the shared map, down to the moku that fall within each county.

 3